-Archer School for Girls is a private high school in Los Angeles.
-The principal of Archer School for Girls is Ms. Joy Moore.
-501 students go to Archer School for Girls and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-The student to teacher ratio at Archer School for Girls is 7:1.
+The Archer School For Girls is a private high school in Los Angeles.
+The principal of The Archer School For Girls is Elizabeth English and can be contacted at email@example.com.
+480 children attend The Archer School For Girls and identify as Multiracial; White, non-Hispanic; and Hispanic.
+The student to teacher ratio at The Archer School For Girls is 7:1.
 University Senior High School is one of the nearest high schools.

 - Ceramics sculpture